BA (Hons) History | David Oluwale's life and legacy

 Oluwale went missing in the early hours of the 18 April 1969.
 His body was recovered from the River Aire a little over a fortnight later.
 The sequence of events that resulted in him entering the water have never been precisely established.
 In 1971, the two police officers who led the campaign of harassment against him were unsuccessfully tried with manslaughter, although both were found guilty of earlier assaults on him.

-To mark this difficult anniversary, Leeds Beckett University history students taking the module ‘Community History Workshop’ have produced a new website – ‘Remembering David’ – about Oluwale’s life and legacy.
+In 2019 Leeds Beckett University history students taking the module ‘Community History Workshop’ produced a website – ‘Remembering David’ – about Oluwale’s life and legacy.
 The students worked in groups on the specific themes of justice, race, media representation, and memory.
 Each group was encouraged to interpret their theme as they saw fit, drawing on their unique perspectives and creativity.
 The website combines their work to provide a wide-ranging introduction to the subject.

 The website was created after a series of workshops at Leeds Beckett University and the Leeds Local Studies Library.
 These introduced relevant resources and provided hands-on training in the use of microfilm readers and digital databases.
 The students also took part in a walking tour lead by Max Farrar (secretary of the David Oluwale Memorial Association).
 As well as geographically situating Oluwale’s experience, the walk led many of the students to forge an emotional connection with the history that they were researching.
 There was a shared sense of poignancy as we looked out onto the River Aire from the site at which it is thought Oluwale entered the water.